Patrons, Board and Governance

 Mr Tim Fairfax AC is a Company Director, Pastoralist and Philanthropist.

 Tim is Chairman of the Foundation for Rural & Regional Renewal and the Tim Fairfax Family Foundation.
-He is the Director of the Vincent Fairfax Family Foundation, Australian Philanthropic Services and the RNA Foundation.
+He is the Director of the Vincent Fairfax Family Foundation, and Australian Philanthropic Services.

-Tim is Patron of the AMAQ Foundation, the University of the Sunshine Coast Foundation, the Flying Arts Alliance Incorporated and the Australian Rural Leadership Foundation.
+Tim is Patron of the AMAQ Foundation, the University of the Sunshine Coast Foundation, the Flying Arts Alliance Incorporated, the Australian Rural Leadership Foundation, and the Actors’ & Entertainers’ Benevolent Fund (QLD) Inc.

 Tim takes an active leadership role in promoting philanthropy in Australia.
 He is passionate about supporting rural, remote and regional communities, particularly students from low socio-economic backgrounds.